Families of 9 killed in SC church settle with feds over gun

 WASHINGTON (AP) — Families of nine victims killed in a racist attack at a Black South Carolina church have reached a settlement with the Justice Department over a faulty background check that allowed Dylann Roof to purchase the gun he used in the 2015 massacre.

-The $88 million deal, which includes $63 million for the families of the slain and $25 million for survivors of the shooting, was set to be announced Thursday in Washington, Bakari Sellers, a attorney who helped broker the agreement, told The Associated Press on Thursday.
+The $88 million deal, which includes $63 million for the families of the slain and $25 million for survivors of the shooting, was set to be announced Thursday in Washington, Bakari Sellers, an attorney who helped broker the agreement, told The Associated Press.

 Sellers said the “88” figure was purposeful.
 It’s a number typically associated with white supremacy and the number of bullets Roof said he had taken with him to the attack.

-“We’ve given a big ‘F you’ to white supremacy and racism,” Sellers told AP.
+“We’ve given a big ‘F you’ to white supremacy and racism,” Sellers told the AP.
 “We’re doing that by building generational wealth in these Black communities, from one of the most horrific race crimes in the country.”

+According to the Justice Department, settlements for the families of those killed range from $6 million to $7.5 million per claimant.
+Survivors’ settlements are $5 million per claimant.

 Months before the June 17, 2015 church shooting, Roof was arrested on Feb.
 28 by Columbia, South Carolina police on the drug possession charge.
 But a series of clerical errors and missteps allowed Roof to buy the handgun he later used in the massacre.

-Note: This story has been corrected to show the age of the pastor’s daughter is 17, not 11.